jitsi/handbook/docs/devops-guide/docker.md

 `LETSENCRYPT_DOMAIN` | Domain for which to generate the certificate | meet.example.com
 `LETSENCRYPT_EMAIL` | E-Mail for receiving important account notifications (mandatory) | alice@atlanta.net

 In addition, you will need to set `HTTP_PORT` to 80 and `HTTPS_PORT` to 443 and PUBLIC_URL to your domain.
 You might also consider to redirect HTTP traffic to HTTPS by setting `ENABLE_HTTP_REDIRECT=1`.

 **Let's Encrypt rate limit warning**: Let's Encrypt has a limit to how many times you can submit a request for a new certificate for your domain name.
 At the time of writing, the current limit is five new (duplicate) certificates for the same domain name every seven days.
 Because of this, it is recommended that you disable the Let's Encrypt enviroment variables from `.env` if you plan on deleting the `.jitsi-meet-cfg` folder.
 Otherwise, you might want to consider moving the `.jitsi-meet-cfg` folder to a different location so you have a safe place to find the certificate that already Let's Encrypt issued.
 Or do initial testing with Let's Encrypt disabled, then re-enable Let's Encrypt once you are done testing.

+Note that, when you move away from `LETSENCRYPT_USE_STAGING`, you will have to manually clear the certificates from `.jitsi-meet-cfg/web`.

 For more information on Let's Encrypt's rate limits, visit: https://letsencrypt.org/docs/rate-limits/